BISC-Nav/ORPE/README.md

 1.  **OpenVINS-ORPE**: Based on the MSCKF filter-based framework.
 2.  **ORB-SLAM3-ORPE**: Based on the optimization-based SLAM framework.

+Note: The full source code is currently being organized and cleaned.
+It will be fully open-sourced here immediately upon the acceptance of the paper.
 ---

 ## 📖 Abstract